-Base Memory size (RAM) The amount of RAM that is allocated and given to the VM when it is running.
-The specified amount of memory will be allocated from the host operating system (from resident memory so it must be available or made available as free memory on the host when attempting to start the VM and will not be available to the host while the VM is running).
-Again, this is the same setting that was specified in the "New Virtual Machine" wizard, as described with guidelines under chapter 3.2, Creating a virtual machine, page 31 above.
+Base memory This sets the amount of RAM that is allocated and given to the VM when it is running.
+The specified amount of memory will be requested from the host operating system, so it must be available or made available as free memory on the host when attempting to start the VM and will not be available to the host while the VM is running.
+This is the same setting that was specified in the "New Virtual Machine" wizard, as described with guidelines under chapter 1.6, Creating your first virtual machine, page 17 above.